FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/command_recall.md

 ### Modify the command list

-The file containing the list of commands is a text file that you can edit or remove, and its location is defined in the <span class="code">`cft.readline.history_fname`</span> parameter.
+The file containing the list of commands is a text file that you can edit or remove, and its location is defined in the `cft.readline.history_fname` parameter.